axydavid/FirefoxUI/README.md

 ![Screenshot](screenshotmain2.PNG)

 # IMPORTANT!!!
-- Copy the userStyle.css file to your firefox profile chrome folder [Tutorial](http://kb.mozillazine.org/index.php?title=UserChrome.css&printable=yes)
+- Copy the userChrome.css file to your firefox profile chrome folder [Tutorial](http://kb.mozillazine.org/index.php?title=UserChrome.css&printable=yes)

 - Please make sure to customize the order of your buttons as it shows in the image below, before you install skin: